 Also note that this fonds has been arranged into eleven provisional series.
 Sub-headings are used to break the content of this field up according to series.
-For a complete list of the provisional series, see field 3.4.
+For a complete list of the provisional series, see the Arrangement field below.

 Country operational records

 The majority of the records in this fonds are country operational records.
 The records in the Country operational records series broadly consist of project records relating to the negotiation and administration of loans and general country records relating to economic and sector study.
 These records were created by Area Departments (1947-1972), Country Departments (CDs, 1972-1997) and Country Management Units (CMUs, 1997- 2009) as well as Regional project departments (1972 - 1987), technical departments (1987 - 1997), and sector departments (1997 - 2009).